architecturebytes/vertex-ai-agents/README.md

 **ProductInventoryTool**<br>
 Description: This tool can return quantity for a Product.

+**If you want Unauthenticated Agent:** (This step is not shown in the demo)<br>
+Go to Dialoglfow CX screen using the menu on the left and hit the Publish button - you will get HTML fragment that you can embed in your webpage.
+You can add domain restriction before publishing.

+**If you want Authenticated Agent:**<br>
+You will need OAuth Client ID.

 **How to get OAuth Client ID**

 In Google Cloud Console > APIs & Services<br>